-- Audiences have started to shout "Of salt!
+- Audiences shout "Of salt!
 Of salt!
 Of salt!" after there's a brief pause in the line "Looking for my lost shaker of salt," in "Margaritaville".

 - There's also the 'Fins to the left, fins to the right' hand gesture during live performances of "Fins."

-- Author Appeal: Pop quiz: Quick, name one, single Jimmy Buffett song which doesn't mention liquor at any point.
-It's even explicitly referenced in the duet with Alan Jackson, "It's Five O'Clock Somewhere"
+- Author Appeal: Alcohol.
+It's difficult to name even one Jimmy Buffett song which doesn't mention liquor.
+It's even explicitly referenced in the duet with Alan Jackson, "It's Five O'Clock Somewhere". note

 - Cool Uncle: In "The Pascagoula Run", he sings about his "black sheep" Uncle Billy, who had made it rich while traveling around the world.
 When Billy came back home to Mississippi, he immediately went on a 24-hour bar-hopping run to all his old haunts and invited his nephew Jimmy to come along.
 According to Buffett, this all actually happened back when he was 17.

 - Do You Want to Copulate?: "Why Don't We Get Drunk" and screw?
 Buffett wrote the song because he was sick of listening to love songs that had really bad metaphors and/or tried to hint at sex without actually saying it.
 So he wrote one of his own that was very direct about what he was asking for.

 - Driven to Suicide: The uncharacteristically dark ending to "Nobody Speaks to the Captain No More" has the Captain jumping to his death following a lifetime of failure.